steveshogren/hugo-blog/content/page/training.md

 DrRacket is a general editor and code-runner for Racket and Scheme.
-There are many different versions of Racket and Scheme, so to run DrRacket in "MIT Scheme mode", you need to put a header at the top of your files to tell DrRacket which language to use: ```#lang planet neil/sicp```
+There are many different versions of Racket and Scheme, so to run DrRacket in "MIT Scheme and SICP mode", you need to put a header at the top of your files to tell DrRacket which language to use: ```#lang planet neil/sicp```

 When you first run a file, DrRacket will download a working version of MIT